Is DeepL Accurate? Translation Quality Reviewed

 You can add your brand voice guide to make sure translations are on brand, then hit ‘enter’ and you’ll instantly receive translations.

-Again, it depends on your use case.
-The consensus is that DeepL is one of the best machine translation tools but you’ll need to test it for your use case and langage pair.
+The consensus is that DeepL is one of the best machine translation tools.
+That said, you have to test it for your use case and language pair to assess its accuracy and efficiency.

 Let’s look at some clear advantages and disadvantages of using machine translation tools like DeepL to help you understand if DeepL is worth it.